Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 * Year 577: Prince Llane comes of age.
 Medivh awakens from his sleep, freezing the royal guards in place with a mere wave of his hand, and explains that the clerics watching over him all these years helped him learn to control his powers.
 He gives King Wrynn a gift: an enchanted hourglass that never empties despite the sand constantly falling.
 He explains that as long as the glass doesn't empty, the reign of King Wrynn won't fail.
 * Year 583: The lands gradually fall to a strange sickness that puzzles clerics and conjurers alike.
 As the hourglass empties, Stormwind Keep is suddenly assaulted by unknown creatures --- described as "gross deformities, a cruel reflection of humanity".
 King Wrynn sends knights to Northshire Abbey, but they're unsuccessful in driving the "foul beasts" to extinction.
 * Year 584: Llane becomes King of Azeroth.
 The invading creatures are identified as orcs, universally described as "cruel, sadistic and vile", and their base is found in newly-formed swamps to the east.[^swamps]
 * Year 593: The "Orcish hordes"[^hordes] have been driven back into the swamps.
 A mysterious traveler visits King Llane, identifying herself as Medivh's mother.
-She explains that she coupled with the King's Conjurer to have a child to whom she could pass her knowledge and power, but other, unforeseen forces intervened, making him "a beacon of mystic power" and driving him insanity.
+She explains that she coupled with the King's Conjurer to have a child to whom she could pass her knowledge and power, but other, unforeseen forces intervened, making him "a beacon of mystic power" and driving him insane.
 Mother and son battled, leaving both weakened, and at the end, Medivh magically banished her from his domain.
 The traveler warns Llane that at some point Medivh will have to be dealt with before his power becomes too strong.

 The chronicle ends with the mention of [Blackhand](https://warcraft.wiki.gg/wiki/Blackhand), a newly risen War Chief[^warchief] gathering the feuding orcs under one banner.
 Lothar is seeking recruits for the inevitable war.

 <figure class="character-portrait">
 <img src="/assets/wr/church_wc1_manual.png" width="300" /><figcaption>Does this world have crucifixion too?
 Did someone die on a cross?
 So many questions!</figcaption></figure>

-Next come the unit description: the peasant, footman, archer[^archer], and catapult.
+Next come the unit descriptions: the peasant, footman, archer[^archer], knight, and catapult.
 The black-and-white art is pretty generic faux-medieval European fantasy; nothing about it screams "Warcraft".
 Then come the caster units: the cleric and the conjurer.
-The latter is a pretty standard elemental caster, the spells being Elemental Blast, Summon Elemental, Rain of Fire, and...
+The latter is a pretty standard elemental mage, the spells being Elemental Blast, Summon Elemental, Rain of Fire, and...
 Summon Scorpions?
 Huh.
 One of these things is not like the others.
 Cleric spells, meanwhile, have some actually interesting lore!

 * The cleric's Healing spell is said to work by channeling the spirit of humanity.
 The pain and injury of the patient is divined among all humankind, making it easier to bear --- described as "carrying the cross of another".
 * The cleric also has Holy Lance, a damaging spell: "As the archangels took up swords of light to defend the heavens, so must we take up holy arms to defend our lands."
 Yes, the imagery here is pseudo-Christian through and through.